laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   Application profiles such as dCBOR are different as they can affect the data model by restricting some values and ranges.

-* CBOR decoders in general are not required to check for preferred serialization or CDE and reject inputs that do not fulfill their requirements.
+* CBOR decoders in general (as opposed to "CDE decoders" specifically advertised as supporting CDE) are not required to check for preferred serialization or CDE and reject inputs that do not fulfill their requirements.
   However, in an environment that employs deterministic encoding,